 The first simulation uses a wind speed of 7 m/s.
 The analysis over the US West coast uses historical values for 1-16 August 2022, from the ERA5 Copernicus database.
 Transmissions from the FSS satellite are circularly polarized.

-The equation for the incoherent received power can then be simplified to:
+The equation for the incoherent received power can then be simplified to: {US Note: It is Recommend that all variables in equations 1 – 4 are clearly defined}